Calculating Dynamic Fuel Surcharges with Python Formulas

 def optimize_memory(df: pd.DataFrame) -> pd.DataFrame:

-# Downcast numerics and enforce categories
+# Downcast numerics and enforce categories on low-cardinality keys

 for col in df.select_dtypes(include='float64').columns: